Updated on: 5/11/2022

-Probably the biggest difference between a car accident and a motorcycle accident is the amount of physical damage that is done to both the vehicle and the driver.
+Probably the biggest difference between a car accident and being injured in a motorcycle accident is the amount of physical damage that is done to both the vehicle and the driver.
 Motorcyclists are at a natural disadvantage on Washington roadways because there are fewer wheels gripping the pavement and less protection being provided to the driver in the event of a collision.

 These differences make it even more important that a motorcycle accident victim takes the proper steps after an accident so that they may file a claim and be reimbursed for their medical expenses, lost wages and other damages.
 All too often, motorcyclists are unaware of the potential mistakes that can be made and suffer financial consequences as a result because they did not properly handle their own case.